AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • Windows Installer version 2.0 or newer (which is on all computers starting with Windows 2000 Service Pack 3)

-• AcidWax performance is highly dependant on the power of graphics cards.
+• AcidWax performance is highly dependent on the power of graphics cards.
 For best performance, use a high performance video card.
+However, a fast graphics card is only ½ of the performance requirements…

 • Running on systems that do not meet the minimum system requirements may result in poor visualizer performance, or not work at all.